um-grex/grex-docs/content/english/specific-soft/matlab.md

 To see a list of the MATLAB toolboxes available with MATLAB license on Grex, you can use the following command:

 {{< highlight bash >}}
-module load uofm/matlab
+module load matlab
 matlab -nodisplay -nojvm -batch "ver"
 {{< /highlight >}}

 ## Running Matlab
 ---

-It is possible to run MATLAB GUI interactively, for best performance in an X2Go session, [OOD](ood) session and a terminal.
+It is possible to run MATLAB GUI interactively, for best performance in [OOD](ood) session and a terminal.
 There is no **Applications** menu shortcut for MATLAB, because it is only in the PATH after the module is loaded from the command line.
 After loading the module, the command **matlab** will be in the PATH.

 For running a MATLAB script in text mode, or a batch script, the following options can be used:

 {{< highlight bash >}}
+module load matlab
 matlab -nodisplay -nojvm -nodesktop -nosplash -r your_matlab_script.m
 {{< /highlight >}}